Lafayette Township, Medina County, Ohio: Geography

 Two municipalities are located in Lafayette Township: the village of Chippewa Lake in the southeast, and part of the city of Medina, the county seat of Medina County, in the northeast.

 Former villages include Lafayette and Whittlesey.

 Name and history

 Statewide, the only other Lafayette Township is located in Coshocton County.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
-Vacancies in the Fiscal Officership or on the Board of Trustees are filled by the remaining trustees.
+Vacancies in the Fiscal Officership or on the Board of Trustees are filled by the trustees who remain.

 As of 2023 the board was composed of Ty Fullerton, Chris O'Neil, and Marty Warchola, and the fiscal officer is Laura Ruebensaal.